Deane Road Cemetery

 Unfortunately, the twentieth century saw the cemetery fall into disrepair and it became infamous locally for its dereliction.
 There were several failed attempts to restore the cemetery to a respectful state in one guise or another, but only in the last few years had plans been put in place for its restoration and long-term maintenance as a cemetery.

-Now, after more than five years hard graft, under the auspices of a committee largely comprising local urban regeneration staff, city councillors and volunteers, the cemetery has now been gloriously restored and proudly re-consecrated.
-Work at the cemetery is ongoing, but the project’s superb website can be found at http://www.deaneroadcemetery.com and tours of the cemetery are available on request.
+After more than five years hard graft, under the auspices of a committee largely comprising local urban regeneration staff, city councillors and volunteers, the cemetery has now been gloriously restored and proudly re-consecrated.
+Work at the cemetery is ongoing and tours of the cemetery are available on request.